 the relatively minor discomfort of the mask pales in comparison to the discomfort of actually falling ill, or the horrible sensation of infecting someone else

-The distinction between “a systemic shift” and individual choices” with “immediate” effects is interesting.
-I agree it’s harder to intuitively link one’s action to climate change, the micro-macro gap is simply too wide, probably wider than the micro-microbe gap (which isn’t negligible too, after all we don’t really see the virus, and more easily behold climate change).
+The distinction between “a systemic shift” on the one hand, and “individual choices” with “immediate” effects on the other, is interesting.
+I agree it’s harder to intuitively link one’s action to climate change, the micro-macro gap is huge, probably wider than the micro-microbe gap (which isn’t negligible too, after all we don’t really see the virus, and more easily behold climate change).
 Still, this is more technicality than morality - in both cases, one affects the wellbeing of others.

 The balance you mention between the two discomforts - or rather discomfort for one, risk for another - is, I think, at the heart of it.
 If risk to others trump all selfish comfort considerations, why drive cars at all?
 After all, every time you do, you put other peoples’ lives at risk.
 Still, people haven’t stopped driving, including the many who would put on masks in open spaces with very little interaction with people, or even when no one’s around.
-This, for me, is disconcerting, much more than the physical discomfort of wearing the mask.
+This, for me, is disconcerting, much more than the physical discomfort of wearing the mask - as Zorro well demonstrates.
 But I agree, dying can be quite annoying - afterlife even more so!